ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * The specification of the rules to advance the state of synchronized, participating BPI state objects
 * The specification of the input data to advance the state of synchronized, participating BPI state objects both private and public
 * The specification of the output objects of the application of the State Synchronization and Advancement Predicate to the input data to advance the state of synchronized, participating BPI state objects
-* The specification of the cryptographically verifiable joint state between the participating BPIs and its storage
+* The specification of the cryptographically verifiable joint state between the participating BPIs and their storage
 * The specification of a deterministic program and its runtime environment applying the State Synchronization and Advancement Predicate rules and data to its input data and generating its output objects
 * The specification of the cryptographic prover system utilized in verifying the correct application of the State Synchronization and Advancement Predicate to its input data
 * The specification of the required cryptographic material for the cryptographic prover system
-* A digital signature over the predicate content tied to a public key associated to the BPI User creating the predicate
+* A digital signature over the predicate content tied to a public key associated with the BPI User creating the predicate

-The unique predicate identifier allows for disambiguation of predicates in case a system is processing more than one predicate at a time.
-The BPI User identifier assures assignability of the originator for audit and disambiguation purposes.
-A human readable format ensures that in the case of business sensitive operations both business owners and auditors can understand and analyze the intent of the predicate.
-In order for a system to be able to process the predicate, the rules as well as input and output data for both state synchronization and advancement together with the processing program, state storage and output validation need to be specified such that they can be implemented in a system through an automated process.
+The unique predicate identifier allows for the disambiguation of predicates in case a system is processing more than one predicate at a time.
+The BPI User identifier assures the assignability of the originator for audit and disambiguation purposes.
+A human-readable format ensures that in the case of business-sensitive operations both business owners and auditors can understand and analyze the intent of the predicate.
+For a system to be able to process the predicate, the rules as well as input and output data for both state synchronization and advancement, together with the processing program, state storage, and output validation, need to be specified such that they can be implemented in a system through an automated process.
 The last element ensures predicate non-repudiability in case of disputes.

 **[R147]** The output objects of the application of the State Synchronization and Advancement Predicate MUST be cryptographic assertions in zero-knowledge that evaluate to either true or false by a verifying party.

-**[R148]** For the purpose of BPI Interoperability, the "Create State Synchronization and Advancement Predicate" operation a BPI invokes MUST create an object conformant to the requirements **[R145]** - **[R147]**.
+**[R148]** For BPI Interoperability, the "Create State Synchronization and Advancement Predicate" operation a BPI invokes MUST create an object conformant to the requirements **[R145]** - **[R147]**.

 **[R149]** The input data to the "Create State Synchronization and Advancement Predicate" operation MUST enable a BPI to generate a State Synchronization and Advancement Predicate per **[R146]**.